Bernard Gavilan is a Brussels institution. The local pharaoh of style, as is whispered on the streets.

 Bernard has many years of experience in the world of fashion.
 As a stylist, he attends many fashion events and organizes a design competition for 2nd hand clothes.
 Omnipresent in Brussels’ nightlife as well, he’s a DJ, sings and has an electro act.
 David Bowie’s (RIP) stylist came shopping in his store.
-As does Belgium’s most recent and tremendously popular export product, also well-known for his multicolored outfits: Stromae.
+As does Belgium’s tremendously popular export product, also well-known for his multicolored outfits: Stromae.

 My personal fashion expertise and repertoire is, as the rumor in Brussels also goes, non-existent.
 Selecting a decent color combination for trousers and a T-shirt always gives me a hard time.
 I also wear long white sport socks with too short shorts.
 That’s why I often go to Bernard Gavilan, in hopes of things getting better.

 For one, Bernard provides me with my favorite ’70s sports sneakers.
 Which I always buy in bulk whenever a new shipment has arrived.
 My next purchase will be a fancy bathrobe (think Hugh Hefner, but then of course with way, way more style).